Former Miami-Dade corrections officer arrested in elder exploitation and fraud case, authorities say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-Carmelia Newbold, 51, faces two felony counts, including exploitation of the elderly and organized fraud, following an investigation by the Broward County Property Appraiser’s Office, the Broward County Sheriff’s Office and the Broward State Attorney’s Office.
+Carmelia Newbold, stood before a Broward County Circuit judge on Friday, one day after her arrest.
+The 51-year-old faces two felony counts, including exploitation of the elderly and organized fraud, following an investigation by the Broward County Property Appraiser’s Office, the Broward County Sheriff’s Office and the Broward State Attorney’s Office.

-According to Broward County Property Appraiser Marty Kiar and Sheriff Gregory Tony, Newbold is accused of using a fraudulent power of attorney (POA) to take control of her neighbor Thomas Edward Chiappetta’s assets after his caregiver, his sister, passed away in 2020.
+According to Broward County Property Appraiser Marty Kiar and Sheriff Gregory Tony, Newbold is accused of using a fraudulent power of attorney to take control of her neighbor Thomas Edward Chiappetta’s assets after his sister, wjho was his caregiver, died in 2020.

 Prosecutors said Chiappetta, who was mentally and physically disabled, lacked the capacity to sign the POA, which was found to be invalid.